Wilston Methodist Memorial Church

 Wilston Methodist Memorial Church is a heritage-listed former church at 181 Kedron Brook Road, Wilston, Queensland, Australia.
 It was designed by Ford, Hutton & Newell and built in 1956.
 It is also known as Trinity Grove Uniting Church, Trinity-Wilston Memorial Uniting Church, Wilston Uniting Church, and Wilston Methodist Church.
 It was added to the Queensland Heritage Register on 12 November 2021.
+It was removed from the heritage register in 2024 following a court case initiated by the Uniting Church of Australia.